Some ways aerial images help management, monitoring & publicity:

 - Help identify subtle changes which don't show at ground level - damper ground, plant encroachment, overgrazing etc

-I am fully insured and licensed with the CAA for Permissions for Commercial Operations (No. UAV3530).
+I am fully insured and registered with the CAA for Permissions for Commercial Operations (No. UAV3530).

 A large percentage of drone operators are untrained, uninsured and often ignorant of safety and legal responsibilities when flying their drones.
 To work professionally in the UK you must be Civil Aviation Authority registered and insured.

 Drone photography is a great new tool for practical, creative and affordable solutions, but there are restrictions on where and when I can fly.
 This includes within specific safe distance standards from people, vessels and structures not under my control, at night and in wet or windy conditions.